2024 Instagram Algorithm: Key Updates for Ecommerce Retailers

 Reviews and Ratings

-Integrating Yotpo allows e-commerce businesses to showcase authentic reviews and ratings, building trust and credibility among potential customers
+Integrating Yotpo allows ecommerce businesses to showcase authentic reviews and ratings, building trust and credibility among potential customers

 Loyalty Programs